Sanjeev232/digital-clock/README.md

 https://github.com/Sanjeev232/digital-clock/assets/54616074/8f6bc73b-1a46-406c-804b-9228250026e4

+As seen clearly in this screen recording, modern browsers are capable of efficiently making changes only to updated elements using Vanilla JS.

 # Final verdict

 Verdica yet to add as soon as i found a solid reason for it i will add here